The benefits of Investing

 What is Investment

-Investment has been defined in numerous ways by economists, financial advisors, and other professionals.
-However, at its core, investment is putting money into an asset to generate income or profit.
+Economists, financial advisors, and other professionals have defined investment in numerous ways.
+However, at its core, investment is investing money in an asset to generate income or profit.

 This process can take many forms, from buying stocks and bonds to investing in real estate, starting a business or even investing in whisky casks.